wp-pro-club/worker/readme.txt

 == Changelog ==

+= 4.1.33 =

+- Improvement: Website wp-admin login is now faster,
+- Fix: Certain cases where logging into an HTTP website with an HTTPS wp-admin did not log you in properly.
+- Fix: Redeclare error that caused a plugin update to report a false negative.

+= 4.1.32 =

+- Improvement: With a few improvements we are fully compatible with Pantheon.
+- Fix: Previous problems with the false-positive theme and plugin updates have been resolved.
+These updates will now be performed fully.
+- Fix: You will no longer receive an unhandled exception error message regarding the unlink of a directory in the Worker plugin.

+= 4.1.31 =

+- Fix: Comments with non-UTF-8 characters no longer have issues with sync.

 = 4.1.30 =

 - Improvement: Hardened the ManageWP Worker recovery mode, which allows it to automatically resync to your ManageWP dashboard after a crash.
 That's one small step for mankind, one giant leap for Skynet.